Yale Urban Design Workshop

 Another area of specific interest and research lies at the intersection between preservation, cultural heritage, redevelopment, tourism, and identity.
 Projects, including the Thames River Heritage Park in Groton and New London, Connecticut; the Naugatuck Valley Industrial Heritage Trail, funded through a grant from the National Endowment for the Arts; and the Jordan River Peace Park on the Jordan River straddling the border between Israel and Jordan, derive much of their energy from a consideration of the place and representation of history in the city and in contemporary life.

-For the last two years, the YUDW has coordinated the interdisciplinary clinic “Housing Connecticut: Developing Healthy and Just Neighborhoods,” now entering its third year and offered in collaboration with the Connecticut Department of Housing.
-The clinic brings together students from the Schools of Architecture, Law, and Management with nonprofit developers to create proposals for affordable housing.
+The YUDW also coordinates the interdisciplinary clinic “Housing Connecticut: Developing Healthy and Just Neighborhoods,” now entering its fourth year and offered in collaboration with the Connecticut Department of Housing.
+The clinic brings together students from the Schools of Architecture, Management, Environment, and the Law School with nonprofit developers to create proposals for affordable housing.
+A proposal from the 2022 edition of the clinic is currently under construction in the Newhallville section of New Haven.